myang2984-arch/LINKN_docs/privacy_policy_en.md

 # Privacy Policy

-**Application Name:** Linkn App
+**Application Name:** Linkn
 **Developer:** Miya.Yang
-**Effective Date:** November 11, 2025
+**Effective Date:** December 28, 2025
-**Last Updated:** November 12, 2025
+**Last Updated:** December 28, 2025

 ---

 ## Introduction

-Thank you for using Linkn App.
+Thank you for using Linkn.
 We are committed to protecting your personal privacy and data security.
 This Privacy Policy details how we collect, use, store, and protect your personal information.

-By using Linkn App, you consent to the data collection and usage practices described in this Privacy Policy.
+By using Linkn, you consent to the data collection and usage practices described in this Privacy Policy.

 ---